rishu074/Zenetic/README.md

 - `CONSOLE_LOG_LEVEL` - Logging level for console output
 - `APP_LOGS` - Directory path for application logs
 - `MONGO_DB` - MongoDB database name
+- `PASSWORD_HASH` - Hash of the password that you wish to use.